xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 # CI with Xcode Server & Fastlane

-On this post I'm going to write about my experience and the problems I found when setting up Xcode Server for CI and automatic deployment to iTunnes in Xmartlabs.
-I'm going to let you know how I could solve some problems hoping it may help somebody on the same situation.
-There is a lot of blogs that explain on how to setup Xcode Server and get a bot building a project and running test.
-They will help with that stuff, which works out of the box, but I personally didn't find help on the errors happened when trying to make something more sophistcated.
+On this post I'm going to write about my experience and the problems I found when setting up Xcode Server for CI and automatic deployment to iTunes at Xmartlabs.
+I'm going to let you know how I could solve some problems hoping it may help somebody in the same situation.
+There are a lot of blogs that explain how to setting up Xcode Server, creating an integration bot and exploring the results on Xcode (issue tracking, tests code coverage, etc).
+Getting help on those points is useful when starting but at the same time it's pretty easy getting them working, and when you'll try to make something more sophisticated you may get some errors and won't not find many resources where to search for a solution.

 Why did we try to setup our CI server?
-Well, almost everybody knows the goodness of having a CI server: automatically build your project on changes in the code, perform tests, detect any issue on latest commits very quick, notify results only to interested people, and a long list of etc. Additionally, all of these loved features are now included within Xcode!
-We though that would be really nice give it a try... later we proved that not everything was going to be so easy.
-But finally, we got our bots running, building, testing, creating releases, commiting tags and **uploading builds to iTunnes**.
+Well, almost everybody knows the advantages of having a CI server; server can automatically build your project when somebody pushes some change, perform tests, detect any issue on latest commits very quick, notify results only to interested people, and a long list of etc. Additionally, all of these popular features are now included within Xcode!
+We though that would be really nice to give it a try... later we proved that not everything was going to be so easy.
+But finally, we got our bots running, building, testing, creating releases, commiting tags and **uploading builds to iTunes**.
 A happy ending for this story.

 ## Setting up the server

-The guide [Xcode Server and Continuous Integration Guide](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) from Apple will give you a good introduction on how to setup Xcode Server and how it will work.
-I would recommend to read it first.
-I'm not going to deep into the basics of setting up Xcode Server because it is well done there and on many other blogs.
+The guide [Xcode Server and Continuous Integration Guide](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) from Apple will give you a good introduction on how to setup and use Xcode Server.
+I recommend you read the guide first because I am not going to deep into the basics of setting up Xcode Server.

-After we have installed the Server app and enabled Xcode service, we have to install [Cocoapods](https://cocoapods.org/) and [Fastlane](https://fastlane.tools/), these are the tools that we usually use in Xmartlabs.
+After we have installed the Server app and enabled Xcode service, we have to install [Cocoapods](https://cocoapods.org/) and [Fastlane](https://fastlane.tools/), these are the tools that we usually use at Xmartlabs.
 To prevent permissions issues we will install all the gems just for the builder user using `gem install --user-install some_gem`.
 Additionally we need to create a symlink to Cocoapods and Fastlane binaries in order to access them when running a trigger from our bot.

 Before start, add ruby bin folder to builder's path - depending on the ruby's version - add `export PATH="$PATH:/var/_xcsbuildd/.gem/ruby/2.0.0/bin"` to `~/.bashrc` and `~/.bash_login`.
 Now lets go to install these gems: